-Derivative instruments, including embedded derivatives, are carried at fair value with any changes in the fair values of derivative instruments being recognized in profit and loss with the exception of derivatives designated as effective cash flow hedges.
+Derivative instruments and instruments selected to be measured at fair value through profit of loss, including embedded derivatives, are carried at fair value with any changes in the fair values of derivative instruments being recognized in profit and loss with the exception of derivatives designated as effective cash flow hedges.
 The Company has no such designated hedges.
+The disclosure of the Company's financial instruments is further described in Note 15.